Ginny & Georgia: Casting

 Alongside the initial series announcement, it was reported that Brianne Howey, Antonia Gentry, Diesel La Torraca, Jennifer Robertson, Felix Mallard, Sara Waisglass, Scott Porter, and Raymond Ablack were cast as series regulars.
 On January 20, 2021, it was announced that Mason Temple was cast in a recurring role.
 In order to prepare for their roles, Robertson, Mallard and Waisglass learned American Sign Language.
 On January 28, 2022, it was reported that Aaron Ashmore was joining the cast in a recurring role for the second season.

 On September 13, 2024, Ty Doran and Noah Lamanna were cast in recurring capacities for the third season.
 On November 5, 2025, Ali Skovbye, Kataem O'Connor, and Sunny Mabrey joined the cast in recurring roles for the fourth season.

 Filming

 Principal photography for the series began on August 14, 2019, and ended on December 13, 2019.
 Filming took place in Toronto and Cobourg, Ontario, Canada.
 Filming for the second season began on November 29, 2021, and concluded on April 27, 2022.
 Filming for the third season began on April 29, 2024.
 On September 13, 2024, it was reported that filming for the third season had concluded.
-Filming for the fourth season began on October 7, 2025.
+Filming for the fourth season began on October 7, 2025 and concluded on March 6, 2026.

 Release

 Ginny & Georgia premiered on February 24, 2021.
 The second season was released on January 5, 2023.
 The third season premiered on June 5, 2025.
+The fourth season is expected to be released in 2027, although an exact premiere date has not been announced.